albertlauncher/documentation/src/gettingstarted/extension/general.md

 {: .no_toc }

 {: .note }
 This page provides an overview of general concepts.
-For details of any particular extension interface refer to the respective page.
+For details of any particular interface refer to the respective page.

 - TOC
 {:toc}